The Myth of Orpheus and Eurydice: Don’t Look Back!

 charles-françois-jalabert-nymphs-listening-songs-orpheus-painting

-The Myth’s Reception In Antiquity
+The Myth’s Reception in Antiquity

 guido-reni-orpheus-eurydice-story-painting